 Read More: Which Cement Is Best For House Construction

-- The current prices of AAC blocks are available in the same range of cement blocks & traditional bricks.
-But, as compared to traditional clay bricks the fly ash blocks are having more strength, fire resistance, earthquake resistance, lightweight, lesser breakage and saves structural cost by 40%.
+The current prices of AAC blocks are available in the same range of cement blocks & traditional bricks.
+But, as compared to traditional clay bricks the fly ash blocks are having more strength, fire resistance, earthquake resistance, are lightweight, have lesser breakage and save structural cost by 40%.

 Raw Materials, Source and Availability

 Fly is a star or major constituent of this product.
 Thermal Power plants use coal for power generation and fly is the waste material of that process.
 Which is freely available to use.

 Moreover, the government has not applied any taxes on fly ash.
 The manufacturer has only to bear the transportation cost for fly ash supply.